ajpopovich/Project-Organizer-Using-MySQL/README.md

 Implementing the complete set of CRUD functionalities was crucial.
 It involved creating a seamless user interface and ensuring database synchronization with user actions.

 Feature 2: Database Integration
-Integrating MySQL with the application was a significant challenge.
-Establishing proper connections, managing schemas, and handling queries were key aspects that required meticulous attention.
+Integrating MySQL with the application was challenging and excited to tackle for the first time.
+Establishing proper connections, managing schemas, and handling queries were key aspects that required attention.

 Code Snippets: